zorael/kameloso/README.md

 A command-line IRC bot.

 **kameloso** sits and listens in the channels you specify and reacts to events, like bots generally do.
-It is a passive thing and does not respond to keyboard input.

 Features are added as plugins, written as [D](https://www.dlang.org) modules.

-It includes a framework that works with "all" server networks.
-The IRC protocol comes in many [flavours](https://upload.wikimedia.org/wikipedia/commons/thumb/d/d5/IRCd_software_implementations3.svg/1533px-IRCd_software_implementations3.svg.png), and some [conflict](http://defs.ircdocs.horse/defs/numerics.html) with others.
+It includes a framework that works with the vast majority of server networks.
+IRC servers come in many [flavours](https://upload.wikimedia.org/wikipedia/commons/thumb/d/d5/IRCd_software_implementations3.svg/1533px-IRCd_software_implementations3.svg.png) and some [conflict](http://defs.ircdocs.horse/defs/numerics.html) with others.
 Where it doesn't immediately work it's often a case of specialcasing something for that particular IRC network or server daemon.

 Use on networks without [*services*](https://en.wikipedia.org/wiki/IRC_services) may be difficult, since the bot identifies people by their `NickServ`/`Q`/`AuthServ` login names.
 As such you will probably want to register and reserve nicknames for both yourself and the bot, where available.